-The Panthers later confirmed Gross' news conference.
+The Panthers later confirmed Gross' Wednesday press conference.

 Rivera was asked about what Gross' potential loss this past weekend at the NFL scouting combine.